How to Fit a Prong Collar

 A Properly Fit Prong Collar on a Doberman

 The correct position for a prong collar is to sit right behind the ears and up under the jaw line like you see in the photo above.
 The photo below shows how many people mistakenly let a dog wear a prong.

-sized for the dog.
-The collar is too loose and riding too far down on
+The wrong way is when the collar is too loose and riding too far down on the dog's neck.

 This collar is correctly sized and fits properly.
 The

 rings on the leash are attached to the right place on

 the side of the neck.

 Some people mistakenly try and put a prong collar on their dog by slipping it over the dogs head and then moving it down on the neck.
 That's wrong.
 Prong collars are designed to be put on and taken off by unhooking links and actually unsnapping the collar from around the neck.